kguion1/kguion1.github.io/docs/Intro_to_GitHub.markdown

 * TWO “versions” of the repository exist: one on your local computer for editing and running code; the second is saved on your GitHub account.
 * To save code:

-     Use ```cd``` to navigate into your repository
+     - Use ```cd``` to navigate into your repository

+      git status

       git add .

-      git commit -m “insert an informative message in quotes”
+      git commit -m “insert an informative message in quotes" git push

-      git push

       git status